 Just when you thought you got your head semi-wrapped around Medicare telemedicine rules, they go and throw it out the window!
 On March 30, CMS issued an Interim Final Rule and released new guidance on how to code and bill for rapidly evolving telehealth services.

 Before you file another claim, here are the three sweeping changes you must implement now.
 Taking the time to apply these new telehealth billing rules now means you’ll receive claims payment faster – and face fewer denied claims in the future.

-Medicare Telehealth: Apply Modifier 95 to All Claims
+Apply Telehealth Modifier 95 to All Claims